rq/rq-scheduler/README.rst

         args=[arg1, arg2],             # Arguments passed into function when executed
-        kwargs={'foo': 'bar'},         # Keyword arguments passed into function when executed interval=60,                   # Time before the function is called again, in seconds repeat=10                      # Repeat this number of times (None means repeat forever) )
+        kwargs={'foo': 'bar'},         # Keyword arguments passed into function when executed interval=60,                   # Time before the function is called again, in seconds repeat=10,                     # Repeat this number of times (None means repeat forever) meta={'foo': 'bar'}            # Arbitrary pickleable data on the job itself )

 **IMPORTANT NOTE**: If you set up a repeated job, you must make sure that you